 Thank you!
 The ACLU of Hawaii accepts no government funds, so your gift is the lifeblood of our organization.
 Mahalo for your support.

-Secure online giving via PayPal: http://old.acluhawaii.org/give/ (this will take you to the older ACLU of Hawaii website, please pardon our cyber-dust as we launch our new website!)
+Secure online giving via PayPal: http://old.acluhawaii.org/give/ (this will take you to the older ACLU of Hawaii website.

 Use that Internet page to: